Dionysus: Infancy

 According to Nonnus, Zeus gave the infant Dionysus to the care of Hermes.
 Hermes gave Dionysus to the Lamides, or daughters of Lamos, who were river nymphs.
-But Hera drove the Lamides mad, and caused them to attack Dionysus, who was rescued by Hermes.
+But Hera drove the Lamides mad and caused them to attack Dionysus, who was rescued by Hermes.
 Hermes next brought the infant to Ino for fostering by her attendant Mystis, who taught him the rites of the mysteries (Dionysiaca 9).
-In Apollodorus' account, Hermes instructed Ino to raise Dionysus as a girl, in order to hide him from Hera's wrath.
+In Apollodorus's account, Hermes instructed Ino to raise Dionysus as a girl, to hide him from Hera's wrath.
 However, Hera found him, and vowed to destroy the house with a flood; however, Hermes again rescued Dionysus, this time bringing him to the mountains of Lydia.
 Hermes adopted the form of Phanes, most ancient of the gods, and so Hera bowed before him and let him pass.
 Hermes gave the infant to the goddess Rhea, who cared for him through his adolescence.

 Another version is that Dionysus was taken to the rain-nymphs of Nysa, who nourished his infancy and childhood, and for their care Zeus rewarded them by placing them as the Hyades among the stars (see Hyades star cluster).
 In yet another version of the myth, he is raised by his cousin Macris on the island of Euboea.

 Dionysus in Greek mythology is a god of foreign origin, and while Mount Nysa is a mythological location, it is invariably set far away to the east or to the south.
 The Homeric Hymn 1 to Dionysus places it "far from Phoenicia, near to the Egyptian stream".
 Others placed it in Anatolia, or in Libya ("away in the west beside a great ocean"), in Ethiopia (Herodotus), or Arabia (Diodorus Siculus).